guaguila/CLive2022_DEVWKS-3240/README.md

-4. Telnet into the Catalyst 9300 into the second window that you opened before.
+4. Telnet into the Catalyst 9300 on the second window that you opened before.
 Use the following credentials: admin / Cisco123

     ![](telnet-gnmi-show.png)